java-native-access/jna/www/ReleasingJNA.md

   JNA's native API has been changed (i.e. md5 changed).
 Bump JNA minor version if its Java API has changed significantly or incompatibly.

-  Change the &lt;version> tags in pom-jna.xml and pom-platform.xml to match the version (jna.version) in build.xml.

 * If native changes have been made, run `ant dist` target on each target platform, pushing the resulting target-specific jar file to master.